Audi A6: Initial release

 The Typ 4F A6 was released in 2004.
 Designed by Satoshi Wada in 2001, this model is visually an evolution of the C5, but was lengthened to 4927 mm, and has the new Audi "single-frame grille".
 Like other contemporary Audis, the A6 has a "tornado line" that runs from the front lights to the rear lights just below the body shoulders.

 The C6 iteration of the A6 features more sophisticated technology.
 Most notable is the Multi Media Interface (MMI), which is a system controlling in-car entertainment, satellite navigation, climate control, car settings such as suspension configuration and optional electronic accessories through a central screen interface.
-This has the advantage of minimising the wealth of buttons normally found on a dashboard by replacing them with controls that operate multiple devices using the integrated display.
+This has the advantage of minimising the number of buttons normally found on a dashboard by replacing them with controls that operate multiple devices using the integrated display.

 On the engines, the new Fuel Stratified Injection (FSI) direct injection technology was introduced.
 Although the line of engines represents the same progression as the former model, all engines were new.
 The multitronic continuously variable transmission continues as an alternative for front-wheel-drive models, alongside a new six-speed tiptronic automatic transmission model 09E available in the four-wheel-drive models.
 Audi's "trademark" Torsen-based Quattro permanent four-wheel-drive is available in most of the lineup, and standard in the most powerful models.
 Quattro is not available on the Multitronic variants of the A6, but is available on the manual and Tiptronic gear systems.
 Conversely, the Tiptronic system is not available on the front-wheel-drive variants of the car.
 The six-speed manual gearbox is available with the 3.2-litre V6 engine, but not for the North American market.

 The Avant was previewed by the Audi Avantissimo concept in 2001 and arrived during the course of 2005.
 The A6 All-road Quattro made its debut in 2006, and as before, is an off-road-ready version of the Avant, available with either a 2.7-litre V6 or 3.0-litre V6 Turbocharged Direct Injection diesel engines, or a 3.2-litre V6 or 4.2-litre V8 petrol engine.

 A6L (2005–2009)

-This is a long wheelbase version of the A6 sedan for the Chinese market.
+The A6L is a long wheelbase version of the A6 sedan for the Chinese market.
 The vehicle was unveiled in 2005 at the Shanghai Motor Show.

 The vehicles went on sale in the middle of 2005.
 Early models include A6L 2.4, with A6L 2.0 TFSI (170 PS) followed shortly after.
 A6L 3.0 Quattro (218 PS) and A6L 4.2 Quattro (335 PS) were introduced in 2005.
 Other models include A6 3.0.